 Consider you are running a campaign for an adword “Cannon C50 digital camera” which is a product which you are selling on your site.
 Your campaign is all set to show the ad whenever this keyword is searched for and it is followed by an URL which redirects the readers who click on your ads.
 But the loophole is that the potential customer is redirected to the site’s homepage and now he has to navigate through the site’s navigation menu to search for the exact model he was looking for.

-In this the already and engaged customer will be forced to leave the site.
-A better approach to this scenario would be to redirect the customer directly to product page.
-It is a good practice to redirect customers directly to the target landing page and in case there are no such landing page then create a customer page and provide user with the information which he is looking for.
+In this, the already engaged customer will be forced to leave the site.
+A better approach to this scenario would be to redirect the customer directly to the product page.
+It is a good practice to redirect customers directly to the target landing page and in case there is no such landing page then create a custom page and provide the user with the information which he is looking for.

-Some businesses send the PPC client directly to the contact-us page where they force him to subscribe for a newsletter.
-Such action frustrates the customer and hurts the chances of business making a successful sale.
+Some businesses send the PPC client directly to the contact-us page where they force him to subscribe to a newsletter.
+Such action frustrates the customer and hurts the chances of the business making a successful sale.
 This option is also against the Google Adwords policy.
-In simple words you cannot force the user to fill a contact form in exchange for something which you are offering for free.
+In simple words, you cannot force the user to fill out a contact form in exchange for something which you are offering for free.

-In order to produce the tangible results from PPC it is advisable that one should not run the ads without testing them.
-In fact with the split-test ne can create different version of the same ad for different groups.
-By doing this, one can easily found out that which specific wording will lead to most click through.
+In order to produce tangible results from PPC it is advisable that one should not run the ads without testing them.
+In fact with the split test ne can create different versions of the same ad for different groups.
+By doing this, one can easily find out which specific wording will lead to the most click-through.

-Most of the people in PPC fail to recognize the power of the negative keywords.
-These are the keywords which prevent your ad from displaying on search result page.
-For example by adding “government” word as a negative word in your PPC you will be able to prevent your “divorce attorney” ad from displaying when someone types “government attorney”.
-This is just another way of controlling the relevancy in PPC campaigns.
-This also requires that you devote time to find as many possible negative keywords.
+Most of the people in PPC fail to recognize the power of negative keywords.
+These are the keywords which prevent your ad from displaying on the search result page.
+For example, by adding the “government” word as a negative word in your PPC you will be able to prevent your “divorce attorney” ad from displaying when someone types “government attorney”.
+This is just another way of controlling the relevancy of PPC campaigns.
+This also requires that you devote time to finding as many possible negative keywords.